Lambosaurus/Modules/Utils/AT/README.md

 # Usage

 This is expected to be run within a state machine, where each state is called repeatedly until the state is advanced.
-All functions are designed to be run repeatedly, and will internally track their state.
+All functions are designed to be called repeatedly while their state is true.

 The snippet below shows a common use case.